 Stage 1: Apply by completing the online application form.
-Deadline for applications is 11 February 2018.
+Deadline for applications is 25 March 2018 (this deadline has been extended from 11 February 2018).

 Stage 3: Once fees have been received, you will be sent confirmation of your place on the course and a letter to support your visa application (if required).

 You are responsible for organising your own travel and visas (where needed).
 Information about local accommodation will be provided by the course coordinator once your fees have been processed.
 A limited number of study bedrooms at IDS are available for rent on a first come first served basis.

 Image: Panos / Giacomo Pirozzi